GinaKompocholi/ecommerce-ui-automation/README.md

 - **Automate Local Report Management**: Implement a local mechanism to keep only the latest test report for easy access while automatically deleting older reports to reduce clutter.
 - **Centralize Report Storage for Historical Analysis**:  Implement a system to upload and store test results in a centralized location (e.g., S3 bucket, database, or CI tool dashboard) to maintain a history of test executions, allowing trend analysis and debugging over time.
 - **Cross-Device Testing**: Extend test suite to simulate and verify functionality across different device types (e.g. mobile, tablet)
+- **Standardized Assertion Library**: Create a dedicated and reusable library for assertion comparisons to promote consistency, maintainability, and readability across tests.